 The west arm (Belgard Square North) has a single approach lane and an advisory on-road cycle lane for all movements controlled by a set of signal heads.
 Exit onto this arm comprises a single traffic lane and an advisory on-road cycle lane.
-This junction is shown in Image 5.5
+The junction image is shown in Image 6.5.

-Image 5.5: Belgard Square North / Exchange Hall Access Signalised Junction
+Image 6.5: Belgard Square North / Exchange Hall Access Signalised Junction